QuentinRa/blog.quentinra.dev/programming/web/frameworks/front/vue.js/index.md

 </template>
 ```

-Note that RouterView is where the loaded page will be displayed.
+➡️ Note that RouterView is where the loaded page will be displayed.

-</div><div>
+#### Edit routes

-In `main.js` when mounting the app, we "use" a router
+To edit the routes, edit `router/index.js`.

 ```javascript
 const router = createRouter({